The value of emerging markets in the next industrial revolution

 Investors are encouraged to take a long-term view in emerging markets as there has been and will continue to be volatility.
 It is therefore pleasing for us to have developed a process that has demonstrated consistency and provided relative and absolute outperformance over the long term.
 This has been the case throughout our time at Polar Capital, since June 2018, and we feel we have shown that when the really big test comes, the strategy has been able to deliver on the ambitions we set out for it.

-Jorry joined Polar Capital in June 2018 to set up the Polar Capital emerging markets growth franchise in July 2018.
+Jorry joined Polar Capital in June 2018 to set up the Polar Capital emerging markets growth franchise.

 Prior to joining Polar Capital, Jorry worked at various firms including Nordea Investment Management, Danske Capital, F&C Investment Management, New Star Asset Management and BankInvest Asset Management.